top of page

 Lianne first started windsurfing in 1980 with the original Windsurfer.
 She sailed for St. Mary’s College of Maryland, competing in both inter-collegiate boardsailing and dinghy events.
 She went on to race in numerous windsurfing regattas and championships along the east coast in the 1980’s and was a certified windsurfing instructor.
 She also crewed regularly in the Snipe Class, winning the US Nationals in 1990 and Bermuda International Race Week in 1992.
 With the introduction of the Windsurfer LT, she returned to racing, competing in the Annapolis Windsurfing Festival, the 2021 US Longboard Nationals, and in the 2021 and 2022 OBX Wind events.
 Lianne lives in Annapolis, MD and enjoys windsurfing with family and friends on the Chesapeake Bay, and on Lakes Bay in New Jersey.

-Member at Large: Owain Chilton
+Treasurer: Owain Chilton

 Owain grew-up in the land-locked county of West Yorkshire in England.
 He spent 6 weeks of every summer camping in South Wales, where he learned to surf and saw his first windsurfer fly by him in the line-up.
 At that moment he decided that windsurfing was something he was going to learn.
 In 1981 he began and was hooked from day one.
 By 1991 he had graduated from the university of Cardiff and was working in London.
 He jumped at the chance to move jobs to San Francisco and was able to sail in the varied and challenging conditions of San Francisco Bay, the Sacramento Delta, and the Pacific Ocean.
 In 2007 while teaching his son to windsurf, he met the Foster City Fleet 18 crowd and began his one-design racing career.
 In 2020 he won the Windsurfer Class in the Capitol Cup in Sacramento having got second place the year before.
 In 2022 he sailed in the Windsurfer LT World Championships in Italy.
 Owain continues to windsurf, wingfoil, windfoil in and around the San Francisco Bay Area.